 RTÉ 2FM through 2FM Rising has a track record in promoting and supporting emerging Irish talent including such acts as Dermot Kennedy and Fontaines DC and RTÉ 2FM and RTÉ Entertainment will work with and support the selected song and artist through its various platforms and will develop a promotional schedule with the selected artist(s) prior to Eurovision 2020.

-Songs submitted must strictly comply with the rules of Eurovision and RTÉ reserves the right to arrange, produce or otherwise alter any song selected for entry to the Eurovision Song Contest 2018.
+Songs submitted must strictly comply with the rules of Eurovision and RTÉ reserves the right to arrange, produce or otherwise alter any song selected for the purposes of Eurovision.

-Compositions submitted for consideration (lyrics and music) must not have been commercially released and/or publicly performed including online video platforms or social networks, in full or in part, before the 1st September 2017.
+Compositions submitted for consideration (lyrics and music) must not have been commercially released and/or publicly performed - including online video platforms or social networks - in full or in part, before September 1st 2019.

-If you would like to submit an entry, it must adhere to the EBU 2018 competition rules, a full list of rules is published on the official Eurovision website at: www.eurovision.tv
+If you would like to submit an entry, it must adhere to the EBU 2020 competition rules, a full list of which can be found here: www.eurovision.tv/page/about/rules

-No entries will be accepted on CD, cassette or any other format.
+Entries will not be accepted on CD, cassette or by Wetransfer, Soundcloud, Dropbox or any other format.